 FAQ

-What should I verify before acting on this guide?
+What should I verify before applying, funding, or spending?

-Open the official site or app and confirm the current card status, supported region, fee row, reward or cashback terms, funding method, and any deadline shown on the account screen.
-Treat the official screen as the final source before applying, funding, or spending.
+Open the official site or app and confirm the supported region, card availability, fee rows, reward terms, monthly cashback cap, reduced rate, funding method, and any deadline shown on the account screen.
+If the condition is unclear, pause before applying or funding and compare the app display with the official help page.

-Keep the official page screenshot, application or KYC status, card transaction, funding transaction, cashback or points entry, timestamp, currency, amount, and any TXID or statement number.
-This makes support requests and later tax review easier.
+Keep the official page screenshot, application or KYC status, funding transaction, card statement, fee row, cashback or points entry, timestamp, currency, amount, and any TXID or statement number.
+Store them by month so support checks and later tax review are easier.

 Official sources checked